You will learn

 Next steps

-• Review your Customer Agent conversation logs to identify additional scenarios for escalation rules.
+• Review your Customer Agent conversation logs to identify additional scenarios for communication style rules or escalation rules.

 • Explore the Content page to ensure the Agent has accurate, up-to-date reference information alongside your Guidance.